thycotic/dsv-docs/product/cli-ref/client.md

 #### Create

-The *create* command accepts as its *--role* parameter a fully qualified role name, and creates a client credential assigned to that role.
+The *create* command accepts as its *--role* parameter a fully qualified Role name, and creates a client credential assigned to that Role.

 ```bash
 thy client create --role app-role
 ```

-The output will include a *clientId* and *clientSecret* suitable for use during CLI installation, or within REST calls to authenticate as the role assigned to the *clientId*.
+The output will include a *clientId* and *clientSecret* suitable for use during CLI installation, or within REST calls to authenticate as the Role assigned to the *clientId*.

 ```bash
 {